Middle-aged and Elderly Employment Promotion Act

 Article 35

-The local competent authority shall submit the implementation result report of the senior talents service hubs to the central competent authority periodically.
+The local competent authority shall submit the implementation report of the senior talents service hubs to the central competent authority periodically.

-Chapter 7 Creation of Employment Opportunities
+Chapter VII Creation of Employment Opportunities

 Article 36